gogognome/gogodataaccess/README.md

     get(123L) // get author with id 123.
 Throws an exception if it does not exist delete(123L) // deletes author with id 123.
-Throws an exception if it does not exist findAll() // get a list with all authors findAllWhere("name like 'J%'") // get a list of all authors whose name start with a J find(nameValuePairs) // get a list of all authors with matching name value pairs
+Throws an exception if it does not exist findAll() // get a list with all authors findAll("name") // get a list with all authors sorted on name ascendingly findAllWhere("name like 'J%'") // get a list of all authors whose name start with a J find(nameValuePairs) // get a list of all authors with matching name value pairs